Introduction to asp.net core environment variables

 - It is not deployed

-Look at the following JSON, which depicts the launchSetting.json file for ASP.NET Core Web Project, which is named as EnvironmentSample created with Visual Studio or dotnet new,
+Look at the following JSON, which depicts the launchSetting.json file for ASP.NET Core Web Project, which is named EnvironmentSample created with Visual Studio or dotnet new,

 JSON Code – launchSetting.json